Create new score

 Title, composer and other information

 Enter the title, composer, or any other information as shown above, then click on Next >.
+This step is optional: you can also add this information after the score is created (see Vertical frame).

 Here, you can choose from a range of solo, ensemble and orchestral templates (discussed in more detail below).
 If you wish to choose exactly what instruments should be in your score then click on the "Choose Instruments" template (under "General").